 How it works

-Each JSONL line is parsed, walked, and re-serialized.
+For JSONL transcripts, each line is parsed, walked, and re-serialized.
 Where a string value exceeds the threshold, lazyagent keeps a prefix (minimum 256 bytes, typically threshold / 10) and appends a marker:

 [truncated by lazyagent compact — was 47123 bytes, kept first 4096]

-The full rewrite is validated: the line count before and after must match, otherwise the rewrite is aborted and the original file is left untouched.
+The full JSONL rewrite is validated: the line count before and after must match, otherwise the rewrite is aborted and the original file is left untouched.
+Grok terminal logs and Kimi subagent outputs are truncated as plain text files.
 For extra safety a .bak sidecar is written by default; pass --no-backup to skip it.

 Files where the rewrite wouldn’t actually shrink the file (usually because JSON map-key re-ordering added a handful of bytes but nothing was truncated) are silently left alone — no needless .bak, no wasted I/O.